Kolah namadi: History

-The technique of felting was originally devised in Central Asia in 5th to 3rd Century B.C.
-Historically wearing a hat was a symbol of honour and pride among Iranian men.
-Reliefs dating back to ancient Persia illustrate Kolah Namadi and were regular features of Persian and Greek Art.
-In early twentieth century, Iranian gangs of men used to wear Kolāh namadī as an essential part of their identity and pride.
+The technique of felting was originally devised in Central Asia in the 5th to 3rd century B.C.
+Historically, wearing a hat was a symbol of honour and pride among Iranian men.
+Reliefs dating back to ancient Persia illustrate kolah namadi and were regular features of Persian and Greek art.
+In the early twentieth century, Iranian gangs of men used to wear kolāh namadī as an essential part of their identity and pride.